artis3n/artis3n.github.io/_drafts/Derbycon-BoA-CTF.md

 Points: 10

-> What is the name of the logged in user?
+> What is the name of the logged-in user?

 This challenge provided a `memdump.mem` file.
 I did some searching and identified [volatility][] as the tool I needed to learn.
 I had a lot of fun with this tool.
 Volatility is a memory forensics framework.
-I learned how to use volatilty from a few resources.
+I learned how to use volatility from a few resources.
 [This webpage][volatility basics] was a great primer on the basic usage of the tool.
 [This cheat sheet from SANS][volatility sans] was also helpful, as well as volatility's [command reference][volatility commands].
 Let's see how it works.

 I installed it with `sudo apt install volatility`.

-The first thing to do is examine the memory image you are working with:
+The first thing to do is to examine the memory image you are working with:

 ```bash
 ➜ volatility -f memdump.mem imageinfo